 - La Posa LTVA: Located less than 1 mile south of Quartzsite.
 Take AZ-95 south of Quartzsite to the brown brick Contact Station at the entrance to each section.
 The camping area has four sections: La Posa North, La Posa West, La Posa South, and La Posa Tyson Wash.

 While the camping regulations are limited, observe the Golden Rule while you boondock.
-Respect the privacy of others and don’t park too close to other RV’s unless you’re with family, close friends, or holding a rally.
+Respect the privacy of others and avoid parking close to other RV’s unless you’re with family, close friends, or attending a rally like the one hosted by Truck Camper Adventure each year.
 Most areas have plenty of space to accommodate your RV, so there’s no need to park like you’re at a NASCAR race.
 And if you must run a generator run it during daylight hours only, and use a whisper quiet, inverter generator rather than a teeth-rattling, industrial type.
 Few things irk RV’ers more than hearing a generator run all day; the loud ones will certainly raise their ire.
 If you observe these few simple rules you and your neighbors will enjoy a much more enjoyable and pleasant stay in Quartzsite.

 The Big Tent RV Show